 Craftspeople currently known

-Rudd’s Rake Factory – based in Dufton, Cumbria.
-Make around 5,000 rakes a year.
-Make far less then 50-60 years ago, but production has evened out in the past 5-10 years.
+- Rudd’s Rake Factory, Dufton, Cumbria – make around 6,000 rakes a year.
+They make far fewer than 50-60 years ago, but production has evened out in the past 5-10 years.
 Today John Rudd and his son Graeme Rudd work full time to make rakes.

-David Wheeler – based in Suffolk.
-Makes around 100 rakes a year.
+- David Wheeler, Suffolk – makes around 100 rakes a year.